About USC Gould

 - ADR is one of the fastest-growing fields — less than 2 percent of lawsuits make it to trial; today an overwhelming majority of litigation disputes are resolved through ADR.

-- Convenient and flexible scheduling — the majority of classes are held in the evening or on weekends to accommodate working professionals.
+- Convenient and flexible scheduling — Classes are held during the day, in the evening and on weekends to accommodate working professionals.
 The law school is located on the USC University Park Campus in Los Angeles.

 - Receive career and professional support — includes workshops and individually tailored advice on developing your career plan for mediation or arbitration, as well as mentorship opportunities with dispute resolution professionals and tools for exam preparation.

 - Join the Trojan Family — a renowned network of 375,000 alumni who are deeply committed to furthering the success of USC graduates.
 Our more than 10,000 law graduates include partners in the world's largest law firms, leaders of civil rights movements, and CEOs and presidents of multibillion-dollar companies.